tksarah/dockerfile/nfs-connector/test-20150305/README.md

 ##Setup clustered Data ONTAP

 * Create SVM with NFS access
-* Create a volume in the SVM
+* Create some volumes in the SVM
+* Set 777 unix permission for junction path of volumes
 * Create at least LIF with data access to the volume from NodeManager
 * Disable the nfs-rootonly and mount-rootonly options to SVM
 ```